Victor Leung

 } else {

-// handle success depending what you need to do
+// handle success depending on your needs

 var imagesURL = {